TAUSIF

 Response

-So I built the UI around one rule: the model proposes, the surgeon disposes.
-Every suggestion is visible, editable, and one click away from being overridden.
-Nothing moves without the doctor’s sign-off.
+I built the UI around one rule: the model proposes, the surgeon decides.
+Every suggestion is visible, editable, and overridable with one click.
+Nothing proceeds without sign-off.

 Result